 Scholarly Commons Citation

 Barnett, Randy E., "Beyond the Moot Law Review: A Short Story With a Happy Ending" (1994).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1247.
+1247.